-The Windows 7 taskbar explorer.exe shortcut icon, by defaults, opens the Libraries folder.
-We have already seen how you can make it open the Computer folder instead.
-In this post, I will tell you how to make it open any folder of your choice.
+The Windows 11/10 Taskbar explorer.exe shortcut icon, by default, opens the Quick Access folder.
+We have already seen how you can make Explorer open to This PC instead of Quick Access.
+In this post, I will tell you how to make it open ANY folder of your choice.

 You can make it open any folder of your choice by mentioning its path after %windir%\explorer.exe.
 You can also make it open system folders.